 However, most of them are filled with useless information that is not precise, incorrect or even worse, outdated.
-And we all know in this hobby that incorrect and outdated information is almost as bad as no information at all.
+And we all know in this hobby that inaccurate and obsolete data is almost as bad as no information at all.

 Without further ado, let’s get started.